-Integration of the SC5307A and SC5308A modules requires attention to maintain effective cooling.
+Integration of the SC5309A and SC5310A modules requires attention to maintain effective cooling.
 Inadequate cooling can cause the temperature inside the RF housing to rise above the maximum for this product, leading to improper performance, reduction of product lifespan, or complete product failure.
 SignalCore suggests providing moderate airflow across the RF housing.
 If active cooling is not an option, use thermal interface materials to bond the RF housing to a larger heatsinking surface (i.e. a system enclosure).
 As each device's integrated system configuration is unique, detailed cooling options cannot be provided.

-A cooling plan is sufficient when the SC5307A and SC5308A on-board temperature sensors indicate a rise of no more than 20°C above ambient temperature under normal operating conditions.
+A cooling plan is sufficient when the SC5309A and SC5310A on-board temperature sensors indicate a rise of no more than 20°C above ambient temperature under normal operating conditions.
 2.3 Front Interface Indicators and Connectors

-The SC5307A is a PXIe-based RF downconverter with all user I/O located on the front face of the module as shown below:
+The SC5309A is a PXIe-based RF downconverter with all user I/O located on the front face of the module.

-The SC5308A is a serial controlled core module with front face connections shown below:
+The SC5310A is a serial controlled core module with all user connections on the front face of the module.